wagtail/wagtail/docs/topics/images.md

 **Cover** the given dimensions.

 This may result in an image slightly **larger** than the dimensions you specify.
-A square image of width 2000 and height 2000, treated with the `min-500x200` rule would have its height and width changed to 500, i.e matching the _width_ of the resize-rule, but greater than the height.
+A square image of width 2000 and height 2000, treated with the `min-500x200` rule would have its height and width changed to 500, that is matching the _width_ of the resize-rule, but greater than the height.

 ![Example of min filter on an image](../_static/images/image_filter_min.png)